 All rights reserved.
 No part of this publication may be reproduced and/or published in any form, by means of printed matters, photocopy, microfilm, recording or any other method or technology, without written approval by the Foundation FSSC.

 Foundation FSSC P.O.
-Box 693 4200 AR Gorinchem, The Netherlands Phone +31 183 645028
+Box 2047 4200 BA Gorinchem, The Netherlands Phone +31 183 645028

-Website: www.fssc22000.com Email: info@fssc22000.com
+Website: www.fssc.com Email: info@fssc.com